Dev-ManishTomar/decky-wake-tv/README.md

 - **Auto HDMI switch** - Automatically switch to the correct HDMI input after waking
 - **Gamepad Guide button wake** - Press the Guide/Home button on your gamepad to wake the TV
 - **Sleep/resume wake** - Automatically wake the TV when your device resumes from sleep
-- **Auto-disable built-in controller** - Automatically disables the built-in gamepad (e.g. ROG Ally controller) when an external controller is connected, and re-enables it when disconnected — eliminates the duplicate controller problem
+- **Auto-disable built-in controller** - Automatically disables the built-in gamepad (e.g. ROG Ally controller) when an external controller is connected, and re-enables it when disconnected — eliminates the duplicate controller problem.
+External controllers are emulated as Xbox Elite for back paddle support via InputPlumber.
 - **External gamepad fix** - Automatically rebinds external USB gamepads after resume when InputPlumber is not present (defers to InputPlumber's suspend service when available to avoid duplicate notifications)
 - **USB wakeup chain repair** - Re-enables USB hub wakeup flags after each resume so the gamepad can always wake the device from the next sleep
 - **Pair & forget** - One-time pairing with your LG TV, credentials persist across reboots